KmariK/luxury-loom-interiors/README.md

 <details><summary>404 page</summary><img src="docs/features/404.png"></details>

 - Provides a clear and visible message that the page is not found
-- Use stories covered: 12
+- User stories covered: 12

 ### Testing
 #### HTML Validation